-Irish poems, blessings, and sayings can help to bring a brightness to our spirits with their natural wit and humor.
-Many sayings allude to the idea that even though there are difficult and challenging times in life, there are also many simple things to be grateful for, such as a cup of hot tea, or a warm ray of sunshine.
+Irish poems, blessings, and sayings can help to bring brightness to our spirits with their natural wit and humor.
+Many sayings allude to the idea that even though there are challenging times in life, there are also many simple things to be grateful for, such as a cup of hot tea, or a warm ray of sunshine.
 You can enjoy these by reading them to yourself, or perhaps including one in a card or e-mail to a friend.

 "May you always have walls for the winds, a roof for the rain, tea beside the fire, laughter to cheer you, those you love near you, and all your heart might desire."

 "May love and laughter light your days,

 May all life’s passing seasons

 For golden happy hours—